jpspadaro/jpspadaro.github.io/development.md

 [Places Dark](https://places-dark.herokuapp.com/) is a procedurally generated text-adventure I've been playing with.
 I doubt it'll be a polished final product ever, but it's fun to tinker with and expand.
 It's my first foray into working with Heroku and DJango.

 ### Fabric
+I'm currently transitioning the Mac environment to a combination of [Munki](https://www.munki.org/munki/), MDM, and iPython/Fabric.
+Fabric in combination with the included json and csv libraries make remote terminal execution a lot smoother than the clunky tools provided by Apple Remote Desktop.